martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 identity misbinding attack - or unknown key-share (UKS) attack - where the attacker binds their identity to the fingerprint of another entity.
-A successful attack leads to the creation of sessions where peers are confused about the identify of the participants.
+A successful attack leads to the creation of sessions where peers are confused about the identity of the participants.

 This document describes a TLS extension that can be used in combination with these identity bindings to prevent this attack.